Artificial intimacy

-Artificial intimacy is a phenomenon in which an individual will form social connections, emotional bonds, or intimate relationships with various forms of artificial intelligence, including chatbots, virtual assistants, and other artificial entities—due to a relationship that is perceived to be reciprocal.
-Artificial intimacy may be a form of anthropomorphism.
+Artificial intimacy is a form of human–AI interaction in which an individual will form social connections, emotional bonds, or intimate relationships with various forms of artificial intelligence, including chatbots, virtual assistants, and other artificial entities.
+Artificially intimate relationships include not only romances, but parasocial relationships with virtual AI characters and the use of griefbots trained on a dead or otherwise lost individual.
+Artificial intimacy can arise because humans are prone to anthropomorphism.
 Responses from these AI models are often designed to simulate human interaction.
 Individuals experiencing artificial intimacy may exhibit attachment, love and commitment to certain AI models, akin to the bonds typically shared between humans.